How It Works

 Invest in S&P 500 Index

-The Longevity Benefit is invested in a low-cost S&P 500 index fund, managed by Vanguard and Fidelity, and held in custody at US Bank.
+The fund is invested in a low-cost S&P 500 index fund, using ETFs managed by Vanguard and Fidelity, and held in custody at U.S. Bank.
 Full market participation: no return caps, no floors.

 Step 03